Sheriff: Man attacks, kills 2 coworkers; 3rd victim critical

 Runyon returned to the home where he and seven coworkers and their families were living and began attacking them with a knife and baseball bat, beating one man to death while he slept, Judd said.

-A second victim was found dead on the front porch and a third victim was beaten so badly he was hospitalized in extremely critical condition and was “not expected survive,” the sheriff said.
+A second victim was found dead on the front porch and a third victim was beaten so badly he was hospitalized in extremely critical condition and was “not expected to survive,” the sheriff said.

 Runyon chased a fourth victim into the street and struck him with the bat.
 Another man escaped unharmed with his wife and 7-year-old daughter, Judd said.